Aller au contenu principal

 • 50 phrases that save the day - printable cheat sheet, wallet-sized

-• 🗼My Paris addresses - bakeries, bistros, markets, by arrondissement
+• 🗼My favorite spots in Paris - bakeries, bistros, markets, by arrondissement

-• 🌊My Marseille addresses - good tables, walks, local landmarks
+• 🌊My picks in Marseille - good restaurants, walks, local landmarks

 • 🎵My Spotify playlist - to tune your ear before you fly